Exclusive: China eyes merger of metals giants Minmetals and China National Gold - sources

 The State Assets and Supervision Administration Commission (SASAC), which oversees the sector and favors an overall shake-up, did not respond to a request for comment.

+It signed an exploration deal with Rio Tinto last month, and employs over 240,000 people.

+China National Gold is a much smaller company, with combined total assets of around $9 billion from its two listed entities.
+It is China's only gold industry firm directly managed by the central government, with operations also in silver, copper and molybdenum.

-China Minmetals owns eight listed companies in China and Hong Kong, including Metallurgical Corporation of China which has a market capitalization of around $15 billion, and MMG Ltd with a $3 billion market value.
+China Minmetals owns eight listed companies in China and Hong Kong, including Metallurgical Corporation of China which has a market capitalization of around $15 billion, and MMG with a $3 billion market value.

 The two listed units under China National Gold have a combined market value of around $5.8 billion.